Who Can Register to Vote

 Mailing address: PO Box 289, Ocala, FL 34478-0289

-You can register to vote or submit your completed application at the Marion County Election Center or at any of the following Tax Collectors or Library offices:
+Register to vote or submit your completed application in person at our office or through any of these offices:

 Marion County Election Center